Updated: April 11, 2021

 The personal value that we assign money usually dictates the direction of our financial lives.
 We may not immediately realize it, but subconsciously, we often choose the path that leads to the actualization of our beliefs.

-Read some of the statements below about money and check if your internal compass is leading you to a life of abundant wealth or towards the other direction.
+Read some of the statements below about money and check if your internal compass is leading you to a life of abundant wealth or in the other direction.

 - Money is the root of all evil.